yusufshakeel/yacrud/README.md

 #### Localhost

-Start the PostgreSQL server and then using `yacrud`.
+Start the PostgreSQL server and then use `yacrud`.

 ## Getting started